Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 This KYC program must consist of three key parts:

-By law, financial institutions must collect and verify four pieces of information: the customer’s name, date of birth, address, and identification number (SSN, TIN, or passport number).
+By law, financial institutions must collect and verify four pieces of information: the customer’s name, date of birth, address, and identification number, e.g., Social Security number (SSN), taxpayer identification number (TIN), or passport number.
 While financial institutions are largely free to decide which verification methods they use in their program, it will typically include some combination of government ID verification, document verification, database verification, and other strategies.

-Anti-money laundering regulations in the United States pertain to financial institutions under the Bank Secrecy Act (BSA).
+AML regulations in the U.S. pertain to financial institutions under the Bank Secrecy Act (BSA).
 Importantly, the BSA’s list includes some businesses with a high degree of money laundering risk that would not normally be considered financial institutions.

 Businesses subject to U.S. AML requirements include: